LOCATION & CONTACT

 33 Bridge Street, Carleton Place Ontario, K7C 2V2

-The success of the As Good As New store is due to our wonderful volunteers.
-Because the store is run exclusively by our team of dedicated volunteers, we are able to put all money generated by the store into our women’s and children’s programs.
+The success of the As Good As New Store is due to our wonderful volunteers.
+Since the store is run exclusively by our team of dedicated volunteers, we are able to put all money generated by its sales into our women’s and children’s programs.

 Would you like to make a difference for women and children in Lanark County?
 You can join our team.
-Visit our Volunteer Page to download the Volunteer Application package or contact Heather Whiting, Fundraising/Volunteer Coordinator at firstname.lastname@example.org or 613-257-3469 ex 27
+Visit our Volunteer Page to download the Volunteer Application package or contact the Volunteer Coordinator at firstname.lastname@example.org or 613-257-3469 ext.
+64

 How to Donate

-Please bring your donations right to the store. *Note, to help our volunteers, we would appreciate you trying to bring donations during our normal business hours.
+Please bring your gently-used donations right to the store. *Note: to help our volunteers, it is best to bring donations during our normal business hours.
+We appreciate your consideration.

-We take quality women’s, men’s and children’s clothing and accessories and small household items.
+We gratefully accept quality women’s, men’s and children’s clothing and accessories and small household items.
 Our store is not large, so sadly we cannot accept furniture, garage sale left-overs (large quantities all at once), or electronics like stereos or computers.

-Large Items: If you have large items to donate – appliances (stoves, fridges, freezers), furniture (beds, tables, couches), or electronics (televisions, stereos etc.) please bring them the The Rebound Re-use it Centre at 2470 Ramsey Con 8, Almonte, ON K0A 1A0 -(613) 256-1700
+If you have large items to donate – appliances (such as stoves, fridges, freezers), furniture (such as beds, tables, couches), or electronics (such as televisions, stereos, etc.) please bring them to The Rebound Re-use It Centre at 14 Industrial Drive, Mississippi Mills, ON K0A 1A0.
+Call them at 613-256-1700.

 Herstory of the As Good As New store

-As Good As New has been located at 33 Bridge Street in Carleton Place for over 30 years.
-Snuggled between The Good Food Company and St. Andrew’s Presbyterian Church, the As Good As New store has served as one of Interval House’s largest fundraisers for just about as long as LCIH has been around.
+The As Good As New Store has been located at 33 Bridge Street in Carleton Place for over 35 years.
+Snuggled between The Good Food Company and St. Andrew’s Presbyterian Church, the As Good As New Store has served as one of Interval House’s largest fundraisers for just about as long as LCIH has been around.

 As a grassroots volunteer organization (and one of the earlier shelters to open in Canada), Interval House was desperately in need of funds to maintain its services.
-For years, the store has resold donations to the community and provided abused women and their children with clothing for free.
-Yet, in the beginning, as new staff were hired to help run the shelter, the As Good As New revenues also helped pay many salaries—on more than one occasion, staff pay cheques were dependent upon receipts gathered from the store.
+For years, the store has resold donations to the community and provided abused women and their children with clothing and related needs for free.
+Yet in the beginning, as new staff were hired to help run the shelter, the As Good As New revenues also helped to pay many salaries.
+On more than one occasion, staff pay cheques were dependent upon receipts gathered from the store.

-Since its move to Bridge Street in 1981, the As Good As New store has undergone many changes.
-In the spring of 2005, the store underwent a complete overhaul: walls were torn down, and the old hardwood floors and tin ceilings were restored.
+Since its move to Bridge Street in 1981, the As Good As New Store has undergone many changes.
+In the Spring of 2005, the store underwent a complete overhaul: walls were torn down, and the old hardwood floors and tin ceilings were restored.
 While the store maintains its warm boutique style, the renovations have helped to make it more spacious, pristine, and barrier-free.
 Most recently this last Fall 2016 and this past Spring 2017, our floors were re-done and restored, polished, and our walls were freshly repainted.
 Projects such as these are made possible by our amazing team at the store, with support of volunteers from organizations such as the Harvest Community Church.

-Today, the As Good As New store remains one of Interval House’s most successful fundraising efforts, largely due to the incredible generosity, compassion, and hard work of its volunteers.
-In this past fiscal year alone, volunteers have already contributed more than 4170 hours of their time and energy to smoothly running the store.
+Today, the As Good As New Store remains one of Interval House’s most successful fundraising efforts, largely due to the incredible generosity, compassion, and hard work of its volunteers.
+Each year, volunteers contribute thousands of hours of their time and energy to smoothly running the store.
 The store operations are still overseen by a volunteer committee who together contribute an additional 100 hours of their time.

-The As Good As New store is the fortunate recipient of donations from several area clothing stores.
-We are pleased an privileged to be able to offer these donations to our loyal customers.
-Thank you to the following merchants.
+The As Good As New Store is the fortunate recipient of donations from several area clothing stores.
+We are pleased and privileged to be able to offer these donations to our loyal customers.
+Thank you to the following merchants:

 Bella Women’s Boutique in Bells Corners sends lovely women’s clothing and accessories to the As Good As New Store in Carleton Place.
 These donations help us run our day-to-day shelter and outreach programs through the funds generated from this merchandise.
 Thanks to Bella’s for the support!

-Ray Maclaren & the staff at the Carleton Place Giant Tiger continues to support LCIH’s mission and values.
-Giant Tiger regularly donates boxes full of new clothes to be sold again in our As Good As New store.
-The monies earned from these sales directly benefit the women and children who use our services.
-Thank you!
+Ray Maclaren & the staff at the Carleton Place Giant Tiger continue to support LCIH’s mission and values.
+Giant Tiger regularly donates boxes full of new clothes to be sold again in our As Good As New Store.

 Thank you for your support!